 A less risky way of testing the waters and at the same time learning how to be successful in real estate is to find an assistant job for one of the top real estate producers.
 As a rule, assistants get paid a salary, which reliefs some financial stress.
 At the same time, the workload can be heavy in addition to other preparations you will be doing for starting your own career in real estate after getting a license and learning enough from the best real estate professionals.

 Recently, real estate virtual assistant jobs started to be a popular and easy entryway into the real estate profession.
 The biggest advantage of becoming a Virtual Assistant is a lot more freedom and flexibility compared with a regular assistant.
 You are not tied to your local real estate agent and can work with several of them at the same time.
 This gives you a lot more perspective on the best practices and marketing techniques.
 If you want less stress then this is the path for you.

 Take this special course and you’ll be up and running in a few weeks soaking in the secrets of the top real estate agents!

 What kind of preparations you should be doing considering a very limited budget?

-Get your own website with a domain name related to your area (not to your name) and start putting information about all aspects of living in that area online.
+- Get your own website with a domain name related to your area (not to your own name) and start putting information about all aspects of living in that area online.

-This leg work is a bit different from the old style real estate farming and door knocking.
-Nowadays realtors don’t need to walk their neighborhood as sales people.
+This leg work is a bit different from the old style of real estate farming and door knocking.
+Nowadays realtors don’t need to walk their neighborhood as salespeople.
 Many top producers don’t even talk about real estate at all with people they meet during these walks.
 Instead, they focus on residents and their problems offering advice and help.